 Ecological benefits

-• Pollinator-friendly: Blooms attract bees and other beneficial insects
+Pollinator interest: Flowers attract bees and beneficial insects

 Looking for native alternatives?